 If your lender doesn’t offer specific loans for first-time homebuyers, you may still be able to suss out an ideal mortgage by looking for:

 - Down payment requirements of 10% or less.
 Saving a down payment is often one of the hardest challenges for first-time homebuyers, especially if you need to save the traditional 20% of a property’s value to qualify for a loan.
-Loans targeting new buyers often have a max insured loan-to-value ratio of 90 or 95%, meaning you can get the loan with just 5 to 10% down.
-But you’ll need to pay private mortgage insurance if you’re borrowing above 80%.
+Thankfully, you could qualify for loans that require 3% to 5% down.
+But you’ll need to pay private mortgage insurance for any down payment less than 20%.

-Buying your first home is an exciting step, but working out the best way to position yourself for a strong mortgage can be stressful.
-Research your financing options and compare lenders to find the best rates and terms you’re eligible for.
+Buying your first home is an exciting process, but positioning yourself for the strongest mortgage takes time and research.
+Read about your financing options and compare lenders to find the best rates and terms you’re eligible for.